 More importantly, H.R.
 6606 serves as a crucial reminder to entities that manufacture, distribute or dispense controlled substances to look beyond federal law in designing their compliance programs.
 Because of the congressional intent expressed in Section 903, principles of federalism do not prohibit states from imposing requirements that are separate or more heightened than those imposed by the CSA.
 U.S. Const. art VI, Cl.
 2; Bldg. & Const.
 Trades Council of Metro.
 Dist. v.
 Associated Builders & Contractors of Massachusetts/Rhode Island, Inc., 507 U.S. 218, 113 S. Ct.
 1190, 122 L. Ed.
 2d 565 (1993) (where Congress has not expressed an intent to occupy the entire field in which federal law exists, state laws that are consistent with the federal law are valid).

 Indeed, many states have passed laws that are more stringent than the CSA.
 For example, some states schedule drugs not otherwise scheduled by the CSA or place drugs in stricter schedules than the CSA.
 See DEA, Office of Diversion Control, Drug & Evaluation Section, Tramadol (Feb.
 2011) (noting that several states designate Tramadol as a Schedule IV controlled substance despite being considered only a “drug of abuse” by DEA); N.Y.
 Pub.
 Health § 3306, N.Y.
 COMP.
 CODES R. & REGS. titl.
 10, § 80.67 (scheduling anabolic steroids in Schedule II, although only placed in Schedule IV in the CSA, and restricting prescription quantity to 6 months for certain disorders).
 Other areas where some states have imposed stricter laws regarding controlled substances include dispensing (e.g., limits on supplies) drug sampling and advertising.
-Thus, companies should be sure to review state laws and regulations, in addition to the federal CSA, when designing and implementing policies and procedures as part of their corporate compliance program.
+Thus, companies should be sure to review state laws and regulations, in addition to the federal CSA, when designing and implementing their corporate compliance program.